-Experience is an integral component of the CPM designation.
+Experience is an integral component of the Certified Property Manager designation.
 A total of three years (36 months) of experience is needed to become a CPM.
 Your experience for any given month qualifies if, during that month, you were in a real estate management position, managed a minimum portfolio, and performed a minimum number of functions.

 To qualify for CPM experience credit, you must manage a portfolio that meets minimum requirements, which varies based on the number of sites you manage.